-Waismann Method Rapid Detox has been detoxing patients from opioid drugs for nearly 20 years, with over a 98% success rate.
+Waismann Method Rapid Detox has been detoxing patients from opioid drugs for over 23 years, with over a 98% success rate.
 As described above, Naltrexone is a non-addictive medication that blocks the opiate receptors, which means it virtually eliminates physical cravings.

 The length of time a patient will receive a Naltrexone therapy is discussed and evaluated by the treating physician.
 This medication has helped thousands of patients feel craving-free to better focus on the emotional and social aspects of their lives.

 Individualized All-Inclusive Anesthesia Detox in 5, 7, or 10 Days.